-Meanwhile, balancing out what is too tight in pelvic muscles and ligaments will help baby move towards the left in most cases.
-This may take several days or weeks of the daily exercises shown here and other sources, or may take professional help to accomplish in pregnancy.
+Meanwhile, balancing out what is too tight in pelvic muscles and ligaments will help baby move towards the left in several days or weeks of the daily exercises shown here, or may take professional help to accomplish in pregnancy.
 A well-working metabolism helps, and walking and movement with a whole-food, low-sugar (or no sugar) diet helps your metabolism.

 I also highly recommend that when you lie on your side that you use a pillow between your knee AND your ankle.
 Don’t let your ankle “hang” without support as this twists the uterine ligaments.

-Switch when it’s uncomfortable.
-Sleep is more important than staying awake and trying to sleep with a numb arm or hip, right?
+Switch sides when it’s uncomfortable.
 Getting up to go to the bathroom is shown to be protective of baby’s wellbeing, so don’t get too frustrated with getting up at night.

 If your doctor recommends you sleep on your left side because you have high blood pressure, that’s another matter.
 I’ll stay out of that discussion.

 For fetal position, the balance is on the inside.
-Attend to that and which side you sleep on will be less important.
-With a twist in the lower part of the uterus, trying to move baby by sleeping on the side baby’s limbs are on may not work.
+Attend to that and which side you sleep on will be less important – and more comfortable.

 Will baby flip head up?